 Modifications to standard comprehensive outpatient DBT for the IOP setting include conducting diary card review and behavioral analysis in groups, protocols for preventing contagion of crisis behaviors among group participants, treating patients who are in concurrent outpatient therapy, and targeting problems in outpatient treatment with the goal of discharging patients into an effective and productive outpatient level of care.

 Fellows serve as primary clinician for up to eight DBT patients.
 They co-lead a variety of DBT therapy groups including skills training, diary card review, behavioral analysis, and skills coaching, and they participate in telephone skills coaching, weekly consultation team meetings, risk assessment and management, as needed family sessions and consultation to outpatient providers, and orientation and commitment interviews for new perspective DBT patients.
 In addition, fellows provide DBT-oriented supervision to an advanced psychology graduate student, and they have the opportunity to provide elective brief individual DBT therapy.

 Fellows develop specific DBT competencies in working with patients with Borderline Personality Disorder and an array of co-morbid conditions, such eating disorders, substance use disorders, dissociation, and schizoaffective disorder.
 They develop proficiencies in applying behavioral strategies and structured protocols, DBT-oriented case management and consultation, dialectical clinical formulation, and observing personal limits for maintaining wellbeing and avoiding burn out.

-Additional clinical activities include co-leading cognitive-behavioral, psychodynamic, and topic-focused groups such as family issues, managing bipolar symptoms, and discharge planning; conducting admission interviews and psychological evaluations, participating in multi-disciplinary treatment planning and review meetings.
+Additional clinical activities include: co-leading cognitive-behavioral, psychodynamic, and topic-focused groups such as family issues, managing bipolar symptoms, and discharge planning; conducting admission interviews and psychological evaluations; and participating in multi-disciplinary treatment planning and review meetings.